MD-CWI/afivo-streamer/documentation/installation.md

     bash run_tests.sh

-To run some of the examples, see @ref md_documentation_examples.
+To run some of the examples, see [examples](documentation/examples.md).

 # Updating to the latest version {#updating}